shuruiz/planning/readme.md

 * Extracting the global coordinates of target intersections from map
 * Extracting the states of three target types of agents at each time step (0.5 seconds per time step)

+Besides the ipynb file, two lists that contain the target scenes will be used.
+These two scene lists will be updated later (with more elements).

 # 06.28.2021

 Added the parse function in python file ".\planning\ruixuan\target_scene_index\utils.py"